pismo-foss/istiops/README.md

 ## Importing as a package

-You can assemble `istiops` as interface for your own Golang code, to do it you just have to initialize the needed struct-dependencies and call the interface directly.
-You can see examples at `./examples`
+You can assemble `istiops` as an interface for your own Golang code, to do it you just have to initialize the needed struct-dependencies and call the interface directly.
+You can see proper examples at `./examples`